 674 Centre St.

-With an emphasis on fresh ingredients and vibrant flavors rather than heavy sauces, Purple Cactus offers a lighter, healthier interpretation of classic Mexican cuisine.
+With an emphasis on fresh ingredients and vibrant flavors, Purple Cactus offers a light, healthy interpretation of classic Mexican cuisine.
 The restaurant’s mantra is “big on flavor, low on fat.”
-Black beans are simmered without lard or additives, and the kitchen uses low-fat sour cream and lean steak in its dishes, which include an array of fabulous fajita wraps, rice and bean or shrimp burritos, excellent quesadillas, and a vegetable taco salad that comes with a zingy cilantro-lime vinaigrette.
-The superb guacamole is made daily.
-The Purple Cactus may represent the best dining value in all of JP.
+Black beans are simmered without lard or additives, and the kitchen uses low-fat sour cream and lean steak in its dishes, which include an array of fajita wraps, rice and bean or shrimp burritos, quesadillas, and a vegetable taco salad with a zingy cilantro-lime vinaigrette.
+The guacamole is made daily.

 City Feed and Supply